humandebri/kinic-cli/README.md

 - **dfx 0.28+** with the `arm64` build on Apple Silicon (macOS)
 - **KINIC tokens**: At least 1 KINIC to deploy memory canisters
 - **dfx identity**: Create or select one with `dfx identity new <name>` or `dfx identity use <name>`

+> Note: Do not use the `default` identity with `kinic-cli`—it always fails.
+Use a named identity instead.

 Optional: If you need local launcher/ledger/II canisters, run `./scripts/setup.sh` after `dfx start --clean --background`.